cainhill/render-engine/README.md

 ## 🚀 Quick Start

-1. Configure the `docker-compose.yml` and folders for your system
+1. Create the required folders
 2. Copy `process_videos.py` to your `/app/` directory
+3. Configure and run the `docker-compose.yml` for your system
-3. Update your automations to save CSV manifest files to your `/data/manifest/' tree and to trigger the webhook when it makes sense for you
+4. Update your automations to save CSV manifest files to your `/data/manifest/' tree and to trigger the webhook when it makes sense for you
-4. Check the `/data/dest-videos` path to find your automatically compiled videos
+5. Check the `/data/dest-videos` path to find your automatically compiled videos

 ## ⚙️ How It Works